Hong Kong activists arrested in city's 'birdcage' election | Politics

 Three Hong Kong pro-democracy activists were arrested on Sunday, just before voting began in a "patriots only" district election that has marginalised formerly popular opposition figures in the city amid a national security clampdown.
 The pro-China government has been seeking to boost turnout, as some observers see large numbers spurning the polls, in contrast to the last council elections in 2019, during Hong Kong's mass pro-democracy protests, which drew a record 71% turnout and a landslide victory for the democratic camp.

 Police arrested three members of the "League of Social Democrats" in the Central business district, the group said.
 It had planned to protest against the "birdcage election" that it said lacked any democratic scope, given vetting requirements by authorities that have effectively barred all democrats from running.
-"Hong Kong people's right to vote and to be elected seems to be absent," the group said in a statement.
+"Hong Kong people's right to vote and to be elected seems to be absent," the group said in a statement, adding that they had been followed since leaving home in the morning.

 All candidates must now undergo national security background checks and secure nominations from pro-government committees.
 At least three pro-democracy groups, including moderates, and even some pro-Beijing figures failed to secure enough nominations.
 'HARD TO TALK ABOUT DEMOCRACY'